-4.2.4 Guest Additions for OS/2
+7.2.4 Guest Additions for OS/2

-Oracle VirtualBox also ships with a set of drivers that improve running OS/2 in a virtual machine.
+Oracle VirtualBox also includes a set of drivers that improve running OS/2 in a virtual machine.
 Due to restrictions of OS/2 itself, this variant of the Guest Additions has a limited feature set.
-See Known Limitations for details.
+Specifically, seamless windows and automatic guest resizing are not implemented in Guest Additions for OS/2 because of inherent limitations of the OS/2 graphics system.

 The OS/2 Guest Additions are provided on the same ISO CD-ROM as those for the other platforms.
-Mount the ISO in OS/2 as described previously.
-The OS/2 Guest Additions are located in the directory $\0S2$.
+Mount the ISO in OS/2 as described in 7.2 Installing Guest Additions on page 104.
+The OS/2 Guest Additions are located in the directory \OS2.

-We do not provide an automatic installer at this time.
+We do not provide an automatic installer.
 See the readme.txt file in the CD-ROM directory, which describes how to install the OS/2 Guest Additions manually.